irayesh007/irayesh_007/README.md

 - 👋 Hi, I’m Rayesh Kamath
-- 👀 I’m gaining interest in coding:)
+- 👀 I like working on Embedded Systems
-- 🌱 I’m currently learning ipython
+- 🌱 I’m currently working on Project based on Li-Fi
 - 💞️ I’m looking to collaborate on new projects soon
 - 📫 You can reach me via📧 rayeshkamath111@gmail.com